josdejong/mathjs/docs/expressions.md

 ### Functions

-Functions are called by entering their name, followed by zero or more parameters enclosed by parentheses.
+Functions are called by entering their name, followed by zero or more arguments enclosed by parentheses.
 All available functions are listed on the page [Functions](https://github.com/josdejong/mathjs/blob/master/docs/functions.md).

 ```js